guidays052199/Factor-Backteting/README.md

 |2021-12-29 |	-0.000995 |	4.861825 |	-0.011912. |	2.747772 |
 |2021-12-30 |	0.010324  |	4.912020 |	0.016351   |	2.792702 |

+## Plot Results

+The others function defined aims to provide the results plotted in a graph comparing to the benchmark, that you can access by the following command:

+     `strategy.PlotStrategyResults()`

+Getting the following output: